 EMR and Digitization of Healthcare Systems

-Electronic medical records (EMRs) is the digital representation of a patient’s healthcare information.
+Electronic medical records (EMRs) are the digital representation of a patient’s healthcare information.

 This process of digitalisation within the healthcare segment (mainly hospitals), has been around for several years and has reached levels of excellence in many parts of the world.
-“The main aim behind the use of EMRs in healthcare institutions are to keep it error free, efficient and cost-effective by re-organising and improving processes, input, output and quality services” (S.Bonomi et al, Pg 168).
-The process however, is still evolving each and every day.
+“The main aim behind the use of EMRs in healthcare institutions is to keep it error-free, efficient and cost-effective by re-organising and improving processes, input, output and quality services” (S.Bonomi et al, Pg 168).
+The process, however, is still evolving each and every day.
 Which now, is becoming popular in developing countries, smaller clinic chains and singular clinics.